joanbr4/react-socket-chat-app/README.md

 <br/>

+You can chat with yourself, just doubling page and starting, but if you want to get full access to all features you need to register.

 When you are logged in, we've added mock users for you.
 To find them and start chatting, use the keyword search "all".

-If want to use this mock users as you, put this data:
+If want to use this mock users as you, put this data in login:

 - mock-email: `john.doe@gmail.com`/ `jane.doe@gmail.com`/`kevin.doe@gmail.com`/`anne.doe@gmail.com`